leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 Convenience, speed, and reliability are key factors customers use to determine the quality of your delivery.
 But they also want a human touch.

-Creating driver profiles using route optimization tools lets you match the right driver with the right customer.
+Creating driver profiles using delivery route management software lets you match the right driver with the right customer.

 The Driver app ensures the best on-time arrival rates by allowing drivers to communicate with customers directly.